 - Tomato paste;

-I like to use a Pre Seasoned Cast Iron Skillet (12.5 inch) by Utopia Kitchen (affiliate link) for these kinds of dishes.
+I like to use a Pre Seasoned Cast Iron Skillet (12.5 inches) for these kinds of dishes.
 I especially like to cook the kielbasa on it to give it a nice sear; that gives it an amazing golden brown color.
-If you like cabbage and the sausage then I am conferment that you will really like this Polish Cabbage and Kielbasa dish.
+If you like cabbage and the sausage then I am conferment that you will really like this Polish Kielbasa and Cabbage dish.
 And if you’re leery, then ‘I challenge you.’

 - 1 cabbage young, cut into small pieces